NEW TO YSIH?

 Groups who are unable to attend a regional contest in person can make a video submission in order to be assessed for nationals qualification.

-The national convention is a two-day event which often sees over 600 students come together from around the country to take part.
+The national convention is a two-day event which often sees hundreds of students come together from around the country to take part.
 Groups who have qualified at their regional contest or through video submission are invited to compete.
 Each year the location changes.
 Venues the national convention has been held in include the Bruce Mason Centre in Auckland, Founders Theatre in Hamilton, Michael Fowler Centre in Wellington and the Isaac Theatre Royal in Christchurch.

 The first day is the quartet finals and the second day is the chorus finals, followed by a final showcase concert called the Parade of Champions.
 The winners of each category perform in this concert - usually 1st, 2nd and 3rd place YWIH and YMIH, and 1st and 2nd place Mixed, but this can vary.
 This concert also features a special guest performer each year which in past years has included international champion quartets OC Times, After Hours and Musical Island Boys and Love Notes.